What Is Brick?

 1) Sun Dried Bricks Or Unburnt Bricks

 These bricks are molded on the ground and allowed to harden through natural sunlight.
 They are weak and cannot be used for permanent buildings.
 These types of brick are suitable for temporary structures like huts.

 - They are cheap.

 - Low compressive strength, low resistance to water penetration, and weather exposure.

 - Cannot be used in permanent structures.

 2) Burnt Bricks

-Burnt bricks are either table molded or ground molded.
+Burnt bricks are either table-molded or ground molded.
 They are burnt in kilns, autoclaves, or clamps.
 Burning increases strength and makes bricks more robust.
-There are four classes in the burnt bricks based on their quality.
+There are four classes of burnt bricks based on their quality.
 They are as follows:

 A. First Class Bricks

 The first class bricks are the highest quality burnt bricks.
 They are table molded and wire cut.
 They are heated in kilns and allowed to dry.
 These bricks are uniform in shape and color and have properly defined edges.
 1st class bricks are used for pavements, walls of permanent structures, and even for ornamental purposes.

 Properties Of First Class Bricks